-Fashion has had its fair share of major moments – from Elsa Schiaparelli‘s surrealist couture and Christian Dior’s groundbreaking “New Look” silhouette to Alexander McQueen’s subversive challenge of the industry at large.
-With key ideas, collections, and singularly iconic pieces, these designers have established their names in the fashion canon as its elite thinkers and artists.
+From Elsa Schiaparelli‘s surrealist couture and Christian Dior’s groundbreaking “New Look” silhouette to Alexander McQueen’s subversive challenge of the industry at large, fashion has had its fair share of major moments.
+With key ideas, collections, and singularly iconic pieces, these designers have established their names in the fashion canon as its most important thinkers and artists.
 In this category, you’ll find a legendary designer who happens to be celebrating his birthday today: Tom Ford.

-When Ford first swept onto the fashion scene as the flashy, ridiculously photogenic, and unapologetically blunt Creative Director of Gucci in 1994 (after working within the brand at various other positions) he caused a seismic shift in the fashion industry.
-There was something fresh, rebellious, and compelling about his ideas of luxury.
-For years, Italian maisons were operated by families, passing down codes to each generation, but Ford – a chiseled-jaw American hailing from Austin, TX – was the opposite of stuffy or predictable.
+When Ford first swept onto the fashion scene as the flashy, ridiculously photogenic, and unapologetically blunt Creative Director of Gucci in 1994 (after working within the brand at various other positions), he caused a seismic shift in the fashion industry.
+There was something fresh, rebellious, and compelling about his idea of luxury.
+For years, Italian maisons were operated by families, passing down codes to each generation, but this chiseled-jaw American hailing from Austin, TX was the opposite of stuffy or predictable.

-In a new era, under Alessandro Michele’s leadership, Gucci’s aesthetic is still instantly identifiable, but with a different vibe altogether.
-Today’s Gucci is eclectic, androgynous, covered-up, and layered with dozens of accessories.
-It’s certainly a far cry from the Ford-era of Gucci.
+In a new era, under Alessandro Michele’s leadership, Gucci’s aesthetic is still instantly identifiable, but with a very, very different vibe.
+Today’s Gucci is eclectic, androgynous, covered-up, and layered with dozens of accessories – certainly a far cry from the Ford era.
 In this Gucci retrospective, you’ll discover what Gucci looked like when Tom Ford steered the ship, which serves as a reminder of how each maison is a reflection of its master.